brettstack/halfstack-site/content/pages/1--about/index.md

 [Amazon API Gateway](https://aws.amazon.com/api-gateway/) allows customers to define HTTP/REST APIs to interface with various integrations (primarily, [Lambda](https://aws.amazon.com/lambda)).
 I led the development of the UI for this service and helped modernize UI development within the organization by providing guidance on modern web development techniques (ECMAScript 6+, Webpack, automated testing, etc.) to teams such as Lambda and Cognito.

-### CSNET
+### Community Services .NET

-Community Services .NET is a startup focused on delivering Case Management Software to Human Services organizations.
+Community Services .NET (CSnet) is a startup focused on delivering Case Management Software to Human Services organizations.
 I assisted with the overall design and architecture of the system, led the development of the UI, and worked with customers to define their product requirements.

+### This website

+Based on [gatsby-starter-hero-blog](https://github.com/greglobinski/gatsby-starter-hero-blog) by [Greg Lobinski](https://www.greglobinski.com/).
+Powered by [Gatsby](https://www.gatsbyjs.org/) and deployed and hosted on AWS using [Amplify](https://aws.amazon.com/amplify/).